syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/excel-export/exporting-tree-grid-in-server.md

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/grid/excel-export/server-csv-export/razor %}
+{% include code-snippet/tree-grid/excel-export/server-csv-export/razor %}
 {% endhighlight %}
 {% highlight c# tabtitle="Server-exportCore.cs" %}
-{% include code-snippet/grid/excel-export/server-csv-export/server-exportCore.cs %}
+{% include code-snippet/tree-grid/excel-export/server-csv-export/server-exportCore.cs %}
 {% endhighlight %}
 {% endtabs %}
 {% endif %}

-## Rotate a header text to a certain degree in the exported Treegrid on the server side
+## Rotate a header text to a certain degree in the exported tree grid on the server side

-The TreeGrid has support to customize the column header styles such as changing text orientation, the font color, and so on in the exported Excel file.
-To achieve this requirement, use the `ServerExcelHeaderQueryCellInfo` event of the TreeGrid.
+The Tree Grid has support to customize the column header styles such as changing text orientation, the font color, and so on in the exported Excel file.
+To achieve this requirement, use the `ServerExcelHeaderQueryCellInfo` event of the tree grid.

 The `ServerExcelHeaderQueryCellInfo` will be triggered when creating a column header for the excel document to be exported in the server side.
 Customize the column header in this event.